a-h/templ/docs/docs/06-static-rendering/03-deploying-static-files.md

 * AWS Amplify
 * Firebase Hosting

-Typically specialist static hosting services are more cost effective than VM or Docker based services, due to the less complex compute and networking requirements.
+Typically specialist static hosting services are more cost-effective than VM or Docker-based services, due to the less complex compute and networking requirements.

 Most require you to commit your code to a source repository, with a build process being triggered on commit, but Fly.io allows you to deploy easily from the CLI.